imsandeepreddy/imsandeepreddy.com/data/blog/logseq-panic-theme-project.md

 ---
 title: Logseq Panic Theme
-date: '2021-01-02'
+date: "2021-01-02"
-tags: ['project', 'dev', 'css']
+tags: ["project", "dev", "css"]
 draft: true
-summary: 'A dark theme for Logseq, inspired by Panics palette and Bear notes panic mode theme.'
+summary: "A dark theme for Logseq, inspired by Panics palette and Bear notes panic mode theme."
-author: 'default'
+author: "default"
-images: ['/static/img/projects/logseq-project-thumbnail.png']
+images: ["/static/img/projects/logseq-project-thumbnail.png"]
 ---

 ## Description

-This theme uses basic `CSS`, `Mulish` font family hosted by Google and hosted on `JSdelivr`.
+This theme uses basic `CSS`, `Mulish` font family and hosted on `JSdelivr`.

 [Github repo link](https://github.com/kirso/logseq-panic-theme)

 ## How I worked on this project

-I created this theme to adjust the cosmetics of Logseq to my liking and I always loved panic mode theme in Bear notes app. to expand on the data fetching skills and learn a bit more on possibilities of Next.js especially in combination with utility design framework such as Tailwind.
+I created this theme to adjust the cosmetics of Logseq to my liking and as I always loved panic mode theme in Bear notes app, I implemented the same color scheme in it.

 ## How to navigate this project